Christmas Pet Safety: Tips For Dogs and Cats This Festive Season

 • Ensure they have a warm and snug spot indoors away from drafts.

-• Consider pet-safe sweaters or jackets for outdoor excursions, and wipe their paws clean after each walk to remove any salt or ice-melting chemicals.
+• Consider pet-safe jackets for outdoor excursions, and wipe their paws clean after each walk to remove any salt or ice-melting chemicals.

 • Road salt can be very irritating for paws and is poisonous if your pet licks it off their fur or feet.
 Read more on our Winter Dog Care Tips blog here.